-Star Family Circus is on hiatus, due to the COVID pandemic.
+Star Family Circus is on hiatus.
 Visit Star Family Circus for updates.

 Pickle Family Circus (USA): The Pickle Family Circus was established in San Francisco, California in 1974.
 The circus has nothing scheduled but it continues to have a presence on Facebook.

 Walter Bros.
-Circus still has a presence on Facebook but, as of this notation, hasn't been actively performing since the onset of the COVID-19 pandemic.
+Circus still has a presence on Facebook but, as of this notation, hasn't been actively performing since 2020.
 Check the page for updates.